IfcOpenShell/IfcOpenShell/README.md

 Building IfcOpenShell
 ---------------------

+**Note:** The path where the source code is cloned to can contain spaces but non-ASCII characters are very likely to cause problems with the build.

 ### Compiling on Windows
 The preferred way to fetch and build this project's dependencies is to use the build scripts in win/ folder. **See [win/readme.md] for more information**.